cl2871/File-Storage/documentation/Requests.md

 # Storage Service Requests

-Examples of file transfer requests this application handles.
+Examples of HTTP requests you can make to this application to interact with file storage providers.

 ## AWS S3